Residents flee Bangui as rebels pause for talks

-BANGUI (Reuters) - Residents of Central African Republic’s riverside capital Bangui fled in overloaded cars and boats on Friday or stockpiled food and water as rebel forces paused at the city gates for ceasefire talks.
+BANGUI, Dec 28 (Reuters) - Residents of Central African Republic’s riverside capital Bangui fled in overloaded cars and boats on Friday and others stockpiled food and water as rebels forces paused at the city gates for ceasefire talks.

-The government on Thursday urged Western powers France and the United States to help push back the rebels, though Paris said it would not use soldiers to defend Bozize’s government and Washington evacuated its embassy.
+The government on Thursday urged Western powers France and the United States to help push back the rebel forces, though Paris said it would not use soldiers to defend Bozize’s government and Washington evacuated its embassy.

-“Our last chance, our only chance, is dialogue with the rebels,” bus driver Jerome Lega said as he weaved through traffic in the centre of Bangui.
+“Our last chance, our only chance, is dialogue with the rebels,” said Jerome Lega, a bus driver, as he weaved through traffic in the centre of town.

-Those remaining said they were stockpiling food and water and praying international mediation efforts would convince the insurgents not to enter the city shooting.
+Those remaining said they were hoarding food and water and praying international mediation efforts would convince the insurgents not to enter the city shooting.

 “We are hoping that Bangui will not be attacked,” said Eugenie Bosso, a woman running a market stall.